 The Equal Play commissioning program is a natural evolution of Round House’s ongoing commitment to gender parity and racial diversity.
-Over the next decade, Equal Play will commission and develop 30 new plays written exclusively by women playwrights and playwrights of color, including ten plays for our Teen Performance Company.
+Over the next decade, Equal Play will commission and develop 30 new plays written exclusively by women playwrights and playwrights of color, including ten plays for our Teen Performance Company (TPC).
 We will use this program to combat the pervasive inequality in American theatre while supporting plays that speak to the world’s most pressing issues.

 Round House’s recent artistic successes have been built on the generosity of artists – actors, designers, stage managers, and directors – who accept salaries below what they are worth.
 Our Fair Play program will focus on building artist loyalty with an across-the-board salary increase to make us competitive with the largest theatres in our market.
 This salary structure will also help attract top international talent to work with our local artists.